Knepp Castle

 The medieval Knepp Castle (sometimes referred to as 'Old Knepp Castle', to distinguish it from the nearby 19th-century mansion) is to the west of the village of West Grinstead, in the parish of Shipley, West Sussex, England near the River Adur and the A24.
 The castle was probably founded by the Braose family in the 12th century.
 King John confiscated the castle along with the Braose lands in 1208.
 Knepp was used as a hunting lodge, and John visited the castle several times.
 He ordered its destruction in both 1215 and 1216 during the First Barons' War.

-The castle in the late 18th century, as published in Francis Grose's The antiquities of England and Wales, in a similar condition to today.
+The castle in the late 18th century, as published in Francis Grose's The antiquities of England and Wales, in a similar condition to today, but with a cavity at the north end which was later shored up with a buttress.

 Knepp Castle continued to be used into the 14th century and hosted reigning monarchs on several occasions.
 The castle eventually fell out of use, and by the early 18th century was mostly destroyed.
 Later that century, stone from the castle was used to build a nearby road.
 The land around the castle is now the site of Knepp Wildland.

 History

 The name is thought to come from the Old English word cnæp, referring to the mound on which the castle stands.

 Knepp was a motte castle, probably founded by William de Braose, 1st Lord of Bramber, in the Rape of Bramber.
-His descendant, William de Braose, 4th Lord of Bramber, a favourite of King John and often accompanied the king early in his reign.
+His descendant, William de Braose, 4th Lord of Bramber, was a favourite of King John and often accompanied the king early in his reign.
 In 1208 John confiscated William de Braose's land, including Knepp.
-While John's motivation is uncertain, he came to view William de Braose as a threat; in historian Sidney Painter's view the treatment of the Braose family was "the greatest mistake John made during his reign ... it made his cruelty known to all his barons", and contributed to the discontent of the barons who later revolted against John's rule.
+While John's motivation is uncertain, he came to view William de Braose as a threat; in historian Sidney Painter's view the treatment of the Braose family was "the greatest mistake John made during his reign" because "it made his cruelty known to all his barons", and contributed to the discontent of the barons who later revolted against John's rule.

 A 14th-century depiction of King John on a stag hunt.
 While the manuscript drawing does not depict Knepp, the park at Knepp was used for hunting in John's reign.

 The first surviving record of the castle is dated to 1210.
 Royal records document spending at the castle in the 1210s on general repairs, building a chimney, and repairing a pond or moat.
 John was present at Knepp Castle on 6 April 1211, as evidenced by a charter confirmed on that date.
 Queen Isabella also stayed at the castle for eleven days in either 1214 or 1215.